Get Tech Tips

 Subscribe to free tech tips.

 Boiler Basics Part 1 – Types and Components

-Water tubes are generally considered safer.
-They contain much less water than fire tubes, so if a disturbance occurs (tube breaks, boiler melt down) there isn't as much water/steam to have the potential to escape the boiler.
+Water-tube boilers are generally considered safer.
+They contain much less water than fire-tube ones, so if a disturbance occurs (tube breaks, boiler meltdown), there isn't as much water/steam to have the potential to escape the boiler.

-The main determining factor of water or fire tube is application.
-Water tubes are able to handle much higher pressure ( 1000s of psi), and fire tubes generally aren't designed to be used over 350 psi.
-Water tubes are available in much larger capacities than fire tubes, and are able to recover a lot faster from a large increase in load demand from a pressure stand point.
-Meaning if the pressure drops on a fire tube boiler, it takes longer to come back up than on a similarly rated water tube boiler.
-Fire tube boilers typically have lower operating and maintenance costs, have easier access to the fire and water sides for inspections, and its much easier to replace tubes on a fire tube than a water tube.
-Generally speaking, if you have fluctuating demand and large swings in steam requirements, a water tube is probably a better fit.
-If you have a pretty constant load requirement without a lot of swing in steam demands, a fire tube would work fine.
+The main determining factor of water or fire-tube is application.
+Water-tube boilers can handle much higher pressure ( 1000s of psi), and fire-tube boilers generally aren't designed to be used over 350 psi.
+Water-tube boilers are available in much larger capacities than fire-tube boilers and can recover much faster from a large increase in load demand from a pressure standpoint.
+That means that if the pressure drops on a fire tube boiler, it takes longer to come back up than on a similarly rated water tube boiler.
+Fire-tube boilers typically have lower operating and maintenance costs, have easier access to the fire and water sides for inspections.
+It's also much easier to replace tubes on a fire tube than a water tube.
+Generally speaking, if you have fluctuating demand and large swings in steam requirements, a water-tube boiler is probably a better fit.
+If you have a pretty constant load requirement without a lot of swing in steam demands, a fire-tube boiler will work fine.
 My next article will cover boiler components and safeties.

 This is great information.
 We mostly do forced air.

 Thank you , very hungry for all the knowledge I can get from you all

 You’re welcome!
 Glad it helped you.